pekwm/pekwm/doc/actions.md

 **ShowSearchDialog (string)**

-Shows the search dialog that can be used to search for clients and when selected the client will be activated.
-Takes an optional string as a parameter.
-This string will then be pre-filled as the initial value of the dialog.
+Shows the search dialog that can be used to search for clients and when selected, the client will be activated.
+Takes an optional string as a parameter which will then be pre-filled as the initial value of the dialog.

 **ShowMenu (string bool)**